 Cotton un shanash bags for storing flour

-From a Mu'yten-Samat family living in Qara O'zek
+From a Mu'yten-Samat family living in Qarao'zek.
+The Richardson Collection.

 Shanash storage bags come in various forms - the word shanash simply means bag.
-One of the most common forms is a triangular cotton sacks for for storing millet, grain, djugary, wheat flour, rice or other dried goods inside the yurt.
-One also encounters leather bags of the same shape.
+One of the most common forms is a triangular cotton sacks for for storing millet, grain, ju'weri, wheat flour, rice or other dried goods inside the yurt.
+Leather bags of the same shape are also encountered .

 Shal were larger and more primitive sacks made of rough goat hair or sheep’s wool or possibly coarse hemp.
-They were used for storing larger quantities of wheat grain, djugary grain or millet.
+They were used for storing larger quantities of wheat grain, ju'weri grain or millet.

-Khorjins or Qorjıns (Karakalpak spelling) are Turkmen donkey bags with locking loops for travelling.
+Khorjins or Qorjıns (Karakalpak spelling) are Turkmen donkey-bags with locking loops for travelling.
 They are made as a single piece.
 Igor Savitsky thought that they may have been made by the Karakalpaks and to a very limited degree this might have been true.
-However the overwhelming majority are of Turkmen origin, being made using woollen warps and wefts and having a colour palette that is distinctly Yomud rather than Karakalpak.
+However the overwhelming majority are of Turkmen origin, being made using woollen warps and wefts and having a colour palette that is distinctly Yomut rather than Karakalpak.

 Pronunciation of Karakalpak Terms